CONSULTING SERVICES AGREEMENT

 - Scripting, coding, or programming of migration activities

-– Continued support for issues where Customer has not implemented a solution that Massive Rocket previously provided
+- Continued support for issues where Company has not implemented a solution that Consultant previously provided

-– Support for issues where Customer has not provided data that Massive Rocket requires for resolution
+- Support for issues where Company has not provided data that Consultant requires for resolution

 - Support for sessions, activities, questions, or projects outside of the scope of this SOW